Crown of Queen Adelaide

 The Crown of Queen Adelaide was the consort crown of the British queen Adelaide of Saxe-Meiningen.
 It was used at Adelaide's coronation in 1831.
-It was emptied of its jewels soon afterwards, and has never been worn since.
+It was emptied of its jewels soon afterwards, and has not been worn since.
+In the late 20th century, it was reacquired for the Royal Collection.

 Reasons for creation

-Following the coronation of Mary of Modena in 1685, the crown made for Mary was used for the coronations of Mary II in 1689, Queen Anne in 1702 and Queen Caroline in 1727.
+Following the coronation of Mary of Modena in 1685, the crown made for Mary was used for the coronations of Queen Mary II in 1689, Queen Anne in 1702 and Queen Caroline in 1727.
 However criticism of the continued use of this crown had mounted, for reasons of age, size, state of repair and because it was seen to be too theatrical and undignified.
 A specially made nuptial crown was used by Queen Charlotte, but in the preparations for the coronation of Adelaide of Saxe-Meiningen in 1831 Adelaide expressed a dislike for the crowns in the royal collection, it was ruled that the Modena crown was "unfit for Her Majesty's use".
 Plans were made for the creation of a new consort crown.